Key Takeaways

 General Bequest

-General bequests are not tied to any specific asset but rather designate a general sum of money or a percentage of the estate's assets to be given to a beneficiary.
-This type of bequest is fulfilled from the general assets of the estate and is often used for monetary gifts, such as leaving a certain sum of money to multiple beneficiaries.
+A general bequest does not refer to a specific asset.
+Instead, it gives a set amount of money or a percentage of the estate to a beneficiary.
+This type of bequest is paid from the general assets of the estate and is often used for monetary gifts.

 Example: "I bequeath $25,000 to my nephew, James."